oscardelalanza/building-with-gradients/README.md

 [Live Demo Link](https://rawcdn.githack.com/oscardelalanza/building-with-gradients/3b4578da26bfd1e4a5cbead26166972b94a75505/index.html)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple example steps.
-- open a new terminal and run the next command
-- `git clone git@github.com:oscardelalanza/building-with-gradients.git`

 ### Prerequisites

+- `git`

+### Setup

+To clone the project into your local environment do the following

+- open a new `terminal` window and navigate to the directory where the project will be stored
+- run the command `git clone git@github.com:oscardelalanza/building-with-gradients.git`
+- run the command `cd building-with-gradients` to enter to the project directory

+### Usage

-- web browser
+- open `index.html` in your web browser

+### Run tests

+- no written tests yet

 ## Authors